lawnstripes/lawnstripes.github.io/index.md

       R = 2 * 58 * tan(.5 * 59.1)

 Solving for R yields ~65.
 The camera sees approximately 65 feet of road when it's positioned in my window 58 feet away.
 The camera is set to capture images 1024 pixels wide, so we know that each pixel traveled is ~0.06 feet.

+To calculate the speed of a car divide the distance traveled by the time taken to complete the trip.
+All trips in this case are 65 feet long, so it's a matter of timing a car as it drives by and diving by 65 in order to get a feet per second calculation.
+OpenCV provides the object detection which makes the trip timing possible.
+When a car enters the camera's FoV a timer is started.
+The timer is stopped when the object hits the opposite edge of the FoV giving a trip duration.

 ### Sample Pictures and Data
 When the camera determines the speed of a tracked object it captures and image of the object and stores an entry regarding the time, speed and direction of travel.
 I've uploaded the images and data to AWS so that it's available to those that are interested.